Dental News and Information

 The other equally common reason people chose to have their amalgam fillings removed is the possible health risks involved.
 Amalgam fillings contain mercury and mercury is poisonous—however, while some patients have reported improved health after having their silver fillings removed there are others who have had their amalgam fillings for decades and who report no ill effects.

-At Excellency in Dentistry in Brisbane we are saying that the option is entirely up to you.
+At Excellence in Dentistry in Brisbane we are saying that the option is entirely up to you.
 If you are unsure about the condition of your amalgam fillings please feel free to contact us and we can inspect your fillings to figure out the best solution for you.

 When removing amalgam fillings it needs to be done very carefully because they contain mercury.
 The protocol in place to remove amalgam fillings is very strict.
 It involves lots of water, a high volume evacuation, a rubber dam covering the teeth and oxygen which is inhaled throughout the procedure to keep you safe.